Decent-Partners/Decent-overview/README.md

 -------------------

 ### Overview
-_Decent_ operates as a curation DAO - a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") with a primary focus on the development of a full stack and multi-chain Web3 media ecosystem, delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.
+_Decent_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs and organisations ("the partners") who pool and manage a common pool of shared resources including a dedicated Web3 media fund ("the fund").

+Together they form a Curation DAO (Distributed Autonomous Organisation) with a primary focus on the development of a full stack and multi-chain Web3 media ecosystem, delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.

 Core components include:

-- public funding
+- public fund seeded by chain treasuries
+- curation DAO (distributed autonomous organisation)
 - community proposal system
-- open protocol for creator owned marketplaces.
+- open protocol for creator owned marketplaces
-- backend API.
+- backend API
-- network of curators and creators.
+- global network of curators and creators
-- interfaces and experiences.
-- original media and editorial.
+- original media and editorial
+- interfaces and experiences

 Decent's mission is to empower a gobal network of creators to deliver high-quality, innovative and alternative storytelling that challenges the status quo ("the mission").

-Partners are funded directly via proposals ("the proposals") from the cooperative's _Web3 Media Fund_ ("the fund").
+Partners are funded directly via proposals ("the proposals") from the cooperative's fund.

 The fund is initially drawn from public goods focused chain treasuries with wide token distributions such as [Edgeware](https://edgewa.re) to ensure ownership remains as [widely distributed](https://docs.edgewa.re/edgeware-runtime/lockdrop/gini-coefficient-of-edgeware) as possible.

-The fund is initially managed by founding partners ("the council") via an n of m multisig and the [Commonwealth interface](commonwealth.im/decent).
+The fund is initially managed by founding partners ("the council") via an n of m multisig using the [Commonwealth interface](commonwealth.im/decent).

-Proposals return value to the fund in the form of attributed NFTs - assets, licenses, rights, contracts and resources ("contributions").
+Approved proposals return value to the fund in the form of attributed NFTs - assets, licenses, rights, contracts and resources ("contributions").

 Contributions form the foundation of the fund's underlying value ("the reserve").

 Existing partners vote to approve or reject proposals from prospective partners.

-When a prospective partner successfully delivers a proposal as judged by their peers, they become full partners.
+When a prospective partner successfully delivers a proposal as judged by their peers, they become partners in the cooperative.

-Partners govern the cooperative and will eventually be granted shared ownership in it too.
+Partners govern the cooperative and will eventually be granted shared ownership in line with contributions via the issuance of a community token backed by the reserve.

 -------------------
 ### Requirements